Polynomial-Time Algorithms for Counting and Sampling Markov Equivalent DAGs with Applications: Preliminaries

 The problem this paper addresses is, generally speaking, the opposite direction w.r.t.\ the definition of a CPDAG above: Given a CPDAG $G$, we aim to compute $| \, [G] \, |$.
 To do so, we introduce the following terms\footnote{Most of them are introduced more generally for a ``partially directed graph $G$'', you may replace this with a ``CPDAG $G$'' during the first read.}: An \emph{extension} of a partially directed graph $G$ is obtained by replacing each undirected edge with a directed one.\footnote{We also use the term orientation in addition to extension in this paper, which more or less means the same thing.
 In accordance with the literature, we prefer to use orientation for undirected graphs and extension for partially directed graphs.} It is called a \emph{consistent} extension if it is acyclic and does not create a new v-structure not present in $G$ (this ensures that for a CPDAG $G$, the set of consistent extensions constitutes $[G]$).
 We will denote the number of consistent extensions of graph $G$ as $\hext(G)$.
 Hence, if $G$ is a CPDAG, then $\hext(G)$ is the size of the corresponding Markov equivalence class.
-We also refer to the \emph{computational problem} of counting the number of consistent extensions for a given partially directed graph as $\hext$: \begin{problem}{$\hext$} \begin{parameterizedproblem} \instance A partially directed graph $G = (V_G, E_G)$. \result The number of consistent extensions of $G$. \end{parameterizedproblem} \end{problem} By restricting the instances to graphs of a specific graph class, we derive the $\hext$ problem for this class.
+We also refer to the \emph{computational problem} of counting the number of consistent extensions for a given partially directed graph as $\hext$: \begin{problem}{$\hext$} \begin{parameterizedproblem} \instance A partially directed graph $G = (V, E)$. \result The number of consistent extensions of $G$. \end{parameterizedproblem} \end{problem} By restricting the instances to graphs of a specific graph class, we derive the $\hext$ problem for this class.
 Naturally, of particular interest is the class of CPDAGs.
 In this paper, we also study the problem $\hext$ for interventional essential graphs, general PDAGs, as well as for MPDAGs.
-These graph classes are defined later.
+While these graph classes are formally defined and discussed later, we want to highlight an important difference: Counting for MPDAGs and PDAGs\footnote{These classes are essentially equivalent when it comes to the time complexity of the counting task, as for every PDAG, there exists an MPDAG with the same consistent extensions and it can be computed in polynomial time.} is intractable (more precisely, we show that it is \sharpP-hard).
+For interventional essential graphs, however, it is possible to perform this task in polynomial-time, as they share important properties with CPDAGs (this is formalized in the subsequent section).